-- The trip rate parameter summary is not by any means the only method of tracking the 12.6. selections made by TRICS® users, but it is nevertheless useful.
-The summary can raise questions relating to data robustness and representation, which should always be checked by the recipient of TRICS® reports whenever there is doubt as to the integrity of the process used to produce the trip rates supplied.
+- 12.6.
+The trip rate parameter summary is not by any means the only method of tracking the selections made by TRICS users, but it is nevertheless useful.
+The summary can raise questions relating to data robustness and representation, which should always be checked by the recipient of TRICS reports whenever there is doubt as to the integrity of the process used to produce the trip rates supplied.
 It is the user's responsibility to make clear that the procedures followed in producing the trip rates supplied are sound, and do not suggest any "fit" to predetermined preferred trip rate levels.
 When in doubt, auditors of data should insist on a full trail of evidence, as discussed in Section 21. - 12.7.
-Those tasked with auditing and assessing TRICS® reports, who have access to the system themselves, also have the facility to directly recreate the user session of those who produced the trip rates in the report, using the system's auditing facility.
-By default, whenever a trip generation PDF output is created in TRICS®, a unique Calculation Reference code is produced, and this shown at the top right of the very first page of the output.
-Users should note that the version of TRICS® that was used to create the report is also displayed at the top left of each page.
-The Calculation Reference code can be used by auditors to recreate the original user session, by inputting the code into the "Audit Another TRICS User Session" box on the TRICS® system's Homescreen.
-However, users should be aware that the same TRICS® version that was used to generate the original report must be used to audit it in this way.
-More detailed guidance on the use of the auditing facility is available as a technical note within the "Audit Another TRICS® User Session" area of the Homescreen.
-Figure 17 provides an example of a Calculation Reference code on a TRICS® PDF output, and Figure 18 shows the area on the TRICS® system Homescreen where this reference code can be input.
+Those tasked with auditing and assessing TRICS reports, who have access to the system themselves, also have the facility to directly recreate the user session of those who produced the trip rates in the report, using the system's auditing facility.
+By default, whenever a trip generation PDF output is created in TRICS, a unique Calculation Reference code is produced, and this shown at the top right of the very first page of the output.
+Users should note that the version of TRICS that was used to create the report is also displayed at the top left of each page.
+The Calculation Reference code can be used by auditors to recreate the original user session, by inputting the code into the "Audit Another TRICS User Session" box on the TRICS system's Homescreen.
+However, users should be aware that the same TRICS version that was used to generate the original report must be used to audit it in this way.
+More detailed guidance on the use of the auditing facility is available as a technical note within the "Audit Another TRICS User Session" area of the Homescreen.
+Figure 17 provides an example of a Calculation Reference code can be input.

-TRICS 7.7.3 111020 B19.58 Datab ase right of RICS Consortium Limited, 20 20.
-All rights reserved Monday 09/11/20 Page 1 TRICS CONSORTIUM MOON LANE BARNET Licence No: 708750 TRIP RATE C ALCULATION S ELECTION I PARAMETERS: Calculation Reference: AUDIT-708750-201109-1154 : 01 - RETAIL : A - FOOD SUP HICLES ERSTORE 03 SOUTH o ns and areas: I WEST DORSET : 1 days
+TRICS 7.9.3 260922 B20.56 Database right of TRICS Consortium n Limited, 2022.
+All rights reserved Monday 03/10/22 Page 1 TRICS CONSORTIUM MOON LANE BARNET Licence No: 708750 TRIP RATE CALCULATION SELECTION PARAMETERS: Calculation Reference: AUDIT-708750-221003-1029 Land Use : 01 - RETAIL Category : C - DISCOUNT FOOD STORES TOTAL VEHICLES Selected regions and areas: 03 SOUTH WEST SM SOMERSET 04 EAST ANGLIA 1 days